 What was Jim Morrison like?

 Pretty easy to work with.
-The only time there was a problem was when he was about to take his clothes off.
+The only time there was a problem was the time he was about to take his clothes off.
 I walked out on stage and put my arm around him and told him ‘there’s a contingent of police out back waiting to take you to jail if you do this, so I’m going walk you off stage and, if I have to, I’ll drag you.’
 He came, and we just sat in the dressing room and had a short and unimportant chat to keep him from doing what he felt like doing.

-Now please tell the Crosby, Stills and Nash Rolls Royce story.
+Please tell the Crosby, Stills and Nash Rolls Royce story.

 David (Stills) didn’t think that a Sat Nav—or what was called an A-Z (street atlas) back then—was helpful.
 So, he would hire a taxi to guide him to where he wanted to go.